 From there, the 5 options of how to monetize from the products you’re covering comes into the picture!

-The fourth thing is to figure out how to best monetize from the page.
+5) The fifth thing is to figure out how to best monetize from the page.

 To be honest, figuring this part out is the easiest, because you have so many options to choose from, and you can switch at any point (or combine ideas like I showed earlier), that it’s not much of a loss if you choose incorrectly, you can always switch it up and start earning more.